chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 # Concluding Thoughts

 Whether you hate or love tesla, few could argue that Tesla isn't accomplishing their mission - to accelerate the world’s transition to sustainable energy.
-I personally think has had a very strong net good on the world.
+I personally think it has had a very strong net positive on the world.
 I hope for their continued success and believe they will succeed which is partly why I own Tesla stock myself.

-Please share you thoughts!
+Please share your thoughts!

 # Sources